samiranrl/Carrom_rl/README.md

 - Agent (Reachability) - better than random (100 + runs)
 - rn seed - server agent - make it deterministic and text
 - enception handle the connections, return error message with stuff to try in case it fails
+- 5 sent, no reciece timeout
+- refactoring and naming convention

 ## License